STOCKS NEWS EUROPE-UK small caps close down 0.3 pct

-The FTSE Small Caps index closes 0.3 percent lower, while the FTSE 100 drops 0.9 percent, and the FTSE 250 index falls 1 percent.
+The FTSE Small Cap index closes 0.3 percent lower, underperforming the blue chips which shed 0.1 percent, and the mid caps which add 0.4 percent

-Mercom Oil Sands advances 4.8 percent as the oil exploration and development company focused on Canadian oil sands, says it is in talks with Nordic Petroleum about a farm-in agreement for four oil sand leases over the Chard field in Canada.
+CPP 11.6 percent as the British credit card insurer, which has been under the shadow of a regulatory probe for the past year, suffered a new blow with news Barclaycard has decided against renewing its contract with the company..

-HMV Group falls 3.7 percent as the struggling entertainment retailer says its chief executive Simon Fox has decided to leave the company after six years in the post, with Trevor Moore, until recently chief executive of camera retailer Jessops, to succeed Fox when he joins the firm on September 3.
+Blinkx jumps 14.3 percent, adding to similar gains in the previous session, as the world's largest and most advanced video search engine, confirms that it has signed a deal with AOL to power video search for the U.S. internet group.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net